Watch our recent Social Welfare PhD Information Session for more information on the program.

 Welcome to the PhD Program in Social Welfare

 The PhD program provides an interdisciplinary plan of study in basic and applied social research.
-In their programs doctoral students build and integrate knowledge in:
+In the program, doctoral students build and integrate knowledge in:

 - a substantive or social problem area (e.g., child welfare, aging, developmental disabilities, end-of-life care, health, mental health, poverty);